Skip to content

 Other ORMs did a similar approach to this and a fantastic one was Ormar which took the Django approach to its own implementation.

-Edgy being the way it is designed, got the inspiration from both of these approaches and also supports the Signal.
+Edgy being the way it is designed, got the inspiration from both of these approaches and also supports the Signal from blinker.
+This is in blinker terminology called an anonymous signal.

 What are Signals